 - Sound-sensitive installations

-Verdict: If you have an unlimited budget, Mitsubishi delivers a great product.
+Verdict: If you have an unlimited budget, Mitsubishi delivers a great heat pump.
 But, you would probably go with a concealed unit if that were truly the case.

 Price per Performance Index: 7/10